Qalala/MITM/README.md

   - Manually enter IP/port in the Sender UI.

 - **Mobile issues (Android/iOS)**
-  - On Android, confirm Termux has network permissions.
+  - On Android: See detailed Termux setup instructions below.
+Confirm Termux has network permissions.
-  - On iOS, you generally cannot run a long‑lived TCP server app in the background; use a laptop or Android device as Receiver/Attacker and use the iOS device as a UI client (Sender or control UI).
+  - On iOS: You generally cannot run a long‑lived TCP server app in the background; use a laptop or Android device as Receiver/Attacker and use the iOS device as a UI client (Sender or control UI).
+Simply open `http://<server-ip>:3000/` in Safari/Chrome.

 - **MITM appears ineffective in secure modes**
   - That’s expected: AES‑GCM and AES‑CBC+HMAC are designed to prevent undetected tampering.